 - Men: 38.9 seconds

-- With this one you will start off on your stomach, again on a firm surface
+With this one, start off on your stomach, again on a firm surface, with your head down and palms facing up.

 - Lifting your head while keeping your chin tucked